dawelsch/dawelsch.github.io/websrc/source/documents/samples/nomad.md

 4bac61f9  dc1         netplugin-node1  foo    false  ready
 ```

+## Step 4: Create a Network

-##Step 4: Create a network and attach it to an endpoint group.
+Create a network and attach it to an endpoint group (EPG).

-If endpoint group has to be attached to a network - create policies and attach rules to the same. .
-Refer to the [contiv docs] on steps to create policies.
+Create policies for the EPG and attach rules to the policies.
+See the [Contiv docs] on steps to create policies.

 ```
  vagrant@netplugin-node1: netctl net create contiv-net -subnet="40.1.1.0/24"